 The role of the Commercial Manager in construction includes strategic bidding, financial and business management, procurement and contract management, risk management, dispute resolution, sustainable development and building information modelling applications among others.
 The role is highly varied depending on whether the Commercial Manager works for a small, medium or large contracting organisation.

-The duration for the MSc Part time programme is three calendar years (6 semesters).
+The duration for the MSc full-time programme is one calendar year (3 semesters).

-Typical study load is 30 credit points per semester with the third year of study devoted to your dissertation (60 credit points).
+Typical study load is 60 credit points per semester with semester 3 devoted to your dissertation.

 Other days of the week are devoted to independent study.